SolarNetwork/solarnetwork-central/solarnet-db-setup/postgres/README.md

 	-c 'CREATE EXTENSION IF NOT EXISTS pgcrypto WITH SCHEMA public;'
 $ psql -U postgres -d solarnetwork \
 	-c 'CREATE EXTENSION IF NOT EXISTS "uuid-ossp" WITH SCHEMA public;'
+$ psql -U postgres -d solarnetwork \
+	-c 'CREATE EXTENSION IF NOT EXISTS timescaledb WITH SCHEMA public;'
+$ psql -U postgres -d solarnetwork \
+	-c 'CREATE EXTENSION IF NOT EXISTS aggs_for_vecs WITH SCHEMA public;'
 ```

 ## Setup database